 • Provide counseling or therapy to address generalized anxiety, frustration, or perfectionism.

-• Teach social skills, especially for twice-gifted students with ASD.
+• Teach social skills, especially for 2e adults and kids with ASD.

 • Offer opportunities to connect with like-minded peers through gifted programs or interest-based clubs.